Goldendoodle Blog Banner

 Height Measurements and Physical Development

-Tracking your goldendoodle's height helps distinguish between healthy growth and excessive weight gain.
+Tracking your doodle's height helps distinguish between healthy growth and excessive weight gain.
 Height measurements also help predict final adult size more accurately than weight alone.

 Measurement techniques: